 3. Development of instrumentation and statistical physics models to advance single-molecule studies

 Salary range from € 2.846, to € 4.490 gross per month on a 1,0 fte base (pay scale 10), depending on education and experience level of the candidate.
 The contract will be for a one year, with a possible extension to a permanent position, based on performance.

 Leiden University offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3%), training and career development and sabbatical leave.
 Our individual choices model gives you some freedom to assemble your own set of terms and conditions.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.

 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

-Please send an email to Yvonne Kerkhof, email firstname.lastname@example.org.
-Only applications no later than 30 October, 2020 can be considered.
+Please send an email to Yvonne Kerkhof (email@example.com).
 Please ensure that your applications includes a cover letter that quotes the vacancy number and a Curriculum vitae.
 Only applications before March 15, 2022 can be considered.